Rotimi73/Excel-Project/README.md

 Objectives.
-From the raw data, the management wants to know the category of products sold, which product is making the most sales, which of the gender is patronising their business and the overall total sales
+From the raw data, the management wants to know

+the category of products sold,

+which product is making the most sales,

+which of the gender is patronising their business

+and the overall total sales

 Tools.
+For this project,
+excel functions,

+bar chart,
-For this project,  I used excel functions, bar chart, pivot table and slicing tools in the excel spreadsheet.
+pivot table and
+slicing tools in the excel spreadsheet.

 Practical example.
 I used the unique function =UNIQUE(product category column)  to determine the product category and sum function  total sales =sum(M:M) to generate the total sales.
 If I did not want to use the function, i can use the pivot table